top of page

 • Damage to housing or other unusual expenses not covered by insurance.

-• Serious illnesses, injuries, or loss of the employee, employee's spouse, child or legal dependents.
+• Serious illnesses, injuries, or loss of the employee, employee's spouse, child or legal dependents (see FAQ on Legal Dependents below).

 How much are the grants?

-The amount of each grant varies and is dependent upon how the Shining Star Foundation Board of Directors votes on each application.
+The amount of each grant varies and is dependent upon the specific situation and the out-of-pocket costs for the employee.
 The current maximum grant amount is $2,000.
 Grants are non-taxable in the United States.

 bottom of page